Distributionally Robust Batch Contextual Bandits: Distributionally Robust Policy Evaluation

-\end{proposition} \begin{corollary} Suppose that Assumption \ref{assump:classical} is imposed and under $\P_0$, $Y(a^{1}),\ldots,Y(a^{d})$ are mutually independent conditional on $X$.
-Then, for any policy $\pi \in \Pi$, under the worst case measure $\P(\pi)$, $Y(a^{1}),\ldots,Y(a^{d})$ are still mutually independent conditional on $X$. \end{corollary} The proof of Corollary \ref{cor:worst_case} is in \ref{sec:lma_cvx}.
-To compute $\hat{Q}_{\mathrm{\rm DRO}}$, one need to solve an optimization problem to obtain the distributionally robust estimate of the policy $\pi$.
-As the following indicates, this optimization problem is easy to solve.
+\end{proposition} Proposition \ref{prop:worst_case} shows that the worst case measure $\P (\pi) $ is an exponentially tilted measure with respect to the underlying measure $\P _0$, where $\P (\pi)$ puts more weights on the low end.
+Since $ \alpha^*(\pi)$ can be approximated by $\alpha_n(\pi)$, and $\alpha_n(\pi)$ is explicitly computable as we shall see in Algorithm \ref {alg:DRO_evaluation}, we are able to understand how the worst case measure behaves.
+Moreover, we show that the worst case measure $\P (\pi)$ maintains mutual independence when $Y(a^{1}),\ldots,Y(a^{d})$ are mutually independent conditional on $X$ under $\P _0$ in the following Corollary. \begin{corollary} Suppose that Assumptions \ref{assump:classical} and \ref{assump:pos_dens} is imposed and under $\P_0$, $Y(a^{1}),\ldots,Y(a^{d})$ are mutually independent conditional on $X$.
+Then, for any policy $\pi \in \Pi$, under the worst case measure $\P(\pi)$, $Y(a^{1}),\ldots,Y(a^{d})$ are still mutually independent conditional on $X$. \end{corollary} The proofs of Proposition \ref{prop:worst_case} and Corollary \ref {cor:worst_case} are in \ref{sec:lma_cvx}.

+To compute $\hat{Q}_{\mathrm{\mathrm{DRO}}}$, one needs to solve an optimization problem to obtain the distributionally robust estimate of the policy $\pi$.
+As the following lemma indicates, this optimization problem is easy to solve.

 \begin{lemma} The empirical dual objective function $\hat{\phi}_{n}(\pi,\alpha)$ is concave in $\alpha$ and its partial derivative admits the expression